Mumtaz Hussain (solicitor): Personal life

-Hussain is a single mother, and has lived and worked in London and Manchester.
-Hussain married a man of Pakistani-Iranian descent when she was young.
-She has a daughter, Yasmeen (born 1994), and a son, Jahan (born 1996).
-In 1998, she divorced her husband.
-She later married an English man named James Cameron in 2001.
+Mumtaz is a single mother, and has lived and worked in London and Manchester.

-Hussain is a mentor for 15 and 16-year-old girls, as part of an initiative to highlight the varied career and lifestyle options that are available to young teenagers who may not have this information easily available to them.
+Mumtaz has worked as a mentor for 15 and 16-year-old girls, as part of an initiative to highlight the varied career and lifestyle options that are available to young teenagers who may not have this information easily available to them.
 She has also spoken before an invited audience of the need to support victims of domestic aggression and supports projects that seek to eradicate this.